grafana/k6-docs/docs/sources/next/using-k6/protocols/grpc.md

 {{< /code >}}

-Another special case could be usage of `oneof`.
+Another example could be usage of `oneof`.
 Let's say you have a proto-definition like this:

 ```proto
 syntax = "proto3";